AdobeDocs/genstudio.en/help/user-guide/content/customize-template.md

 # Build a custom template

-While templates provide a base structure, you can adapt them to specific needs and preferences.
+While templates provide a base structure, you can adapt them to your specific needs and preferences.

 ## Templating language